Amazing Carbon

 The difference between them - soot forms at ordinary temperature and pressure; diamond at a temperature and pressure so high it is equivalent to that existing 150 miles below the earth's surface.

-he earth.
+Billions of years ago, the elemental forces of heat and pressure miraculously transformed the carbon into diamond in the cauldron of boiling magma that lay below the surface of the earth.
 The volcanic mass, in which this crystallization took place, then thrust upwards and broke through the earth's surface to cool in Kimberlite pipes that most diamonds are found today.

 Thus, when you pick up your diamond jewelry - ring, earrings, pendant, cuff link or brooch - you are literally holding a piece of geological history in your hand.